The dynamics of change – what we experience as change unfolds

 RENEWAL: When the barriers to change fall away, we experience a newfound energy and clearer direction.
 We can now see the solutions we need and we feel a sense of renewal.
 At last, the way ahead is clear!

-NEW STABILITY: Over time we solve our problems and reach a place of new stability, but with the benefit of our new knowledge and skills we find ourselves at a higher place.
-We can now cope with greater complexity.
+NEW STABILITY: Over time we solve our problems and reach a place of new stability.
+As a result of our personal changes we find ourselves at a higher place and able to cope with greater complexity.

 This change dynamic is so fundamental to human existence that it’s deeply embedded in our philosophy and mythology across all cultures.
 The version shown above is a simplified form, but more complex versions of the same change process are found in many places; including philosopher Joseph Campbell’s Hero’s Journey, in the ancient Chinese I Ching (Book of Changes), in the sequence of cards in the Tarot, and even in the afterlife journeys described in various Books of the Dead from different cultures.
 This change process is the archetypal human journey, where adventure is called for, hardships are faced and overcome, and the end result is the triumphant return of the hero/heroine to be raised above their previous level.
 Incidentally, the journey’s profile is similar to the rising and setting Sun – therefore many ancient cultures used the Sun as a spiritual icon representing the human experience of change.